ASukhanov/apstrim/README.md

 # apstrim
 Logger and extractor of Control System parameters (a.k.a EPICS PVs).

-- Supported infrastructures: ADO, EPICS, LITE.
+- Supported Control Infrastructures: EPICS, ADO, LITE.
+- Typical writing performance with compression: 70 MB/s.
+- Reading performance is up to 1200 MB/s when a logbook is chached in memory.
 - Very fast random access retrieval of objects for selected time interval.
-Retrieval performance of 300 million of floats per second has been demonstrated.
 - Inhomogeneous and homogeneous data are processed equally fast.
 - Scalar and vector data could be mixed.
 - Data with different updating frequency can be mixed.